-The Capital Improvements Program provides for the capital improvement needs of the agency, including
+The Capital Improvements Program provides for the capital improvement needs of the agency, including rehabilitation and repair projects at the Highway Patrol Training Center in Salina and the Motor Carrier Inspection stations across the state.

 Statutory History.
 Debt service payments and capital improvement projects are authorized by individual appropriations of the Legislature.